 How do I correctly exclude or add back the superannuation deduction from my self-employment calculations?

-It is best to exclude superation for your expenses as they are drawings and not expenses of trading as an associate dentist.
+It is best to exclude superannuation from your expenses as they are drawings, not those of trading as an associate dentist.

 But if your business expenses include your superannuation deductions (and/or reconciliation refunds) and they have been recorded as expenses in any of the boxes between 17 to 30 on page 2 of your self-employment tax return (PAGE SEF 2), you need to add the total in the corresponding box between 32 and 45 as a disallowable expense.